Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Application

-\textbf{PR curve}: Further more, according to the business experience, PR (\textbf{P}recision-\textbf{R}ecall) curve is always a good choice to provide a visual comparison, and the decision are always made based on this metric, so the improvement in this metric is more approved.
+: Furthermore, according to the business experience, PR (\textbf{P}recision-\textbf{R}ecall) curve is always a good choice to provide a visual comparison, and the decision is always made based on this metric, so the improvement in this metric is more approved.
+A PR curve shows the relationship between precision and recall for each possible cut-off.
+Generally speaking, the curve with the bigger covering area is always be regarded as a better one when comparing to the one with a smaller coverage area.

-We draw the PR curve in Figure ~\ref{pr_curve_1}, the result is much clearer, the PR curve of deep forest covers those of all other methods, meaning that the performance of deep forest is much better than other methods, validating the effectiveness of deep forest model.
+We draw the PR curve of different tested methods in Figure \ref{pr_curve_1}, the result is much clearer, the PR curve of deep forest covers those of all other methods, meaning that the performance of deep forest is much better than other methods, validating the effectiveness of deep forest model.
 One interesting result is that the MART turns out to behave unsatisfactorily in the high score part, making it somewhat unsatisfactory for deployment.